Pagėgiai: Interwar period

 The northern trans-Niemen parts of the East Prussian Kreis Ragnit and both Landkreis and Stadtkreis Tilsit, which had been established in 1818, as well as Gutsbezirk Perwallkischken were combined on 27 January 1920 into a new Kreis Pogegen, with Pogenen as the county town.

-Achieving formal State recognition, Lithuania, on January 10, 1923, imitating the Polish seizure of Vilna, made a surprise attack upon the Memel territory and city, still under League protection, forcing, with some street fighting, the League's French High Commissioner and his troops there to surrender and evacuate.
+Achieving formal State recognition, Lithuania, on January 10, 1923, imitating the Polish seizure of Vilnius, made a surprise attack upon the Memel territory and city, still under League protection, forcing, with some street fighting, the League's French High Commissioner and his troops there to surrender and evacuate.
 The Allies and the League of Nations confronted with another fait accompli were forced to accept another humiliation.

 Lithuania renamed the Memelland region Pagėgiai Apskritis.

 The majority German population in Memel never ceased agitating for a return to Germany of both city and the Memelland, and after conferences between the German and Lithuanian government representatives in March 1939, an Agreement was reached and signed on March 23 transferring Memel and her territory back to German sovereignty.
 The former name "Landkreis Pogegen" was resumed.
 It consisted of 164 Landgemeinden with less than 2,000 inhabitants, and 34 Gutsbezirke.
 The largest community was Schmalleningken with a pop. of 1,700.
 Pogegen and the community of Wischwill had 1,400 each.Landkreis Pogegen was dissolved on 1 October 1939 in order to re-unite the area with the larger cities south of Niemen river, and structures similar to pre-1920 were established.

 During World War II, the Germans operated a subcamp of the Stalag I-D prisoner-of-war camp for Allied POWs in the town until 1943, and the Oflag 53 prisoner-of-war camp for Allied officers from 1943 to 1945.